You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Weight gain: Rapid weight increases in the later stages of pregnancy can strain the lower back.

-• When to Seek Support:
+• When to Seek Guidance:

 Back discomfort in the early stages of pregnancy may worsen without proper care, especially for women with pre-existing spinal issues.
 Chronic or recurring discomfort should be assessed and managed to ensure a healthier pregnancy and postpartum recovery.

-Supporting Pregnancy Discomfort
+Assisting Pregnancy Discomfort

 Non-invasive methods such as chiropractic care and physiotherapy can help manage back, groin, and leg discomfort during pregnancy.
 These approaches: